adnexustech/docs/docs/intro/getting-started-with-docker.rst

 Getting Started with Docker
 ===========================

-The simplest way to get started with RTB4Free is to use Docker Compose to install all components onto a single system, so that you can experience the functionality and quickly see if RTB4FREE is right for your business.
+The simplest way to get started with Adnexus is to use Docker Compose to install all components onto a single system, so that you can experience the functionality and quickly see if ADNEXUS is right for your business.

 .. note::
   All services are installed on a single machine in this installation method.
 This